 As society healed after the ordeals of the 14th Century, Europe became more prosperous.
 The fabulous clothing once restricted to royalty now became available and affordable for the merchant class and a new upwardly mobile urban middle class.

 Women's gowns became high waisted with a low-cut V neck that showed a piece of contrasting fabric underneath.
 The V neck would be folded back to reveal an attractive lining.
 Long fitted sleeves developed cuffs in what was called Burgundian fashion.

 The over tunic men wore evolved into a doublet or a short-skirted tunic.
 Slashings in the sleeves showed the under tunic which could be pulled through to create puffs of contrasting fabric and color.

 Trousers shortened with attached hose with leather soles.

 Fashions of the Late Middle Ages were influenced by the Gothic style, a look that accentuated slenderness and an elongated form for both men and women.

 The display of a coat of arms became popular as did parti-colored garments.
 In an unusual design, garments were made of two colors.
 Today, we mix colors horizontally, as in different colors in a shirt and pants or skirt.
 Parti-colored garments created a vertical color difference with a split vertical dividing line in the center of the body.

-The hennin and houppelande were Gothic styles emphasising the elongated form.
-In the 1450's, edges of outer garments were often decorated with dagging, edged with loose pieces of fabric that resembled leaves.
+The hennin and houppelande were Gothic styles emphasizing the elongated form.
+In the 1450s, the edges of outer garments were often decorated with dagging, edged with loose pieces of fabric that resembled leaves.

 The End of the Middle Ages

 As technology and trade advanced and the cities repopulated, nations grew.
-Gone were the warlords or feudal society.
+Gone were the warlords of feudal society.
 Kings grew more powerful and governments covered large areas.